Minhael/drone-semantic-release/README.md

     git_password:
       from_secret: git_password
 ```
-Please check [index.js](/../../semantic-release-drone/index.js) for changes made by the plugin
+Please check `index.js` for changes made by the plugin.